 Yoast SEO makes it a little easier to keep your cornerstones up to date at all times.
 If you use Yoast SEO on your site, you can mark a post as a cornerstone article.
-Doing so, these articles will undergo a more rigorous SEO analysis.
+In doing so, these articles will undergo a more rigorous SEO analysis.
 In addition, they’ll appear in a separate list in your post overview, which makes it easy to browse through them and check if they’re still up to scratch.

 2.4.4.
 Keyword cannibalization

 Keyword cannibalization means you’re eating away your own rankings by creating too many articles for the same or similar keywords.
 For example, if you have a dozen articles on the same topic, search engines don’t know which one they should rank highest.
 As a result, you’ll be competing with your own articles for a high position in the search engines.

 If you frequently publish, as we do at Yoast, you’re bound to run into keyword cannibalization issues someday.
 That’s why we’ve created a framework on how to deal with keyword cannibalism.
 In short, you’ll have to:

 - Find out for which keywords it’s happening;